Mountain Reedbuck Hunting in South Africa

 Shot placement for Mountain Reedbuck

-The average cost of a Mountain Reedbuck is $350.
-A Plains game Africa hunts package can include a Mountain Reedbuck.
+The average price for a Mountain Reedbuck is $350.
+A Plains game Africa hunts package can include hunting Mountain Reedbuck.

 The Reedbuck Slam is also an excellent addition to any package and includes the common reedbuck, mountain reedbuck, and grey rhebok.